-Different zone in Burgess Model
+Different Zone in the Burgess Model or Concentric Zone Model

-Zone I (Central Business District) – This is the center (innermost zone) where central business district is located and has highest land value.
+Zone I (Central Business District) – This is the center (innermost zone) where the central business district is located and has highest land value.
 The zone has tertiary activities and earns maximum economic returns.
-Another feature is the accessibility of the area because of convergence and passing of transport networks through this part from surrounding and even far of places in the city.
+Another feature is the accessibility of the area because of the convergence and passing of transport networks through this part from surrounding and even far places in the city.
 This part has tall buildings and noticeably high density to maximize the returns from land.
 Commercial activity taking place in the area results in negligible residential activity in this zone.

 Limitations and Criticisms of Concentric zone model